(useful whether you teach online or on-campus)

 Planning and Assessment

-The Strategic Initiatives and Online Learning and Online Learning Unit assesses, develops, and supports the online learning program at SPSU.
+The Educational Support and Online Learning Unit assesses, develops, and supports the online learning program at SPSU.
 This includes data collection and review of services and programs as well as enabling a platform of services and systems which provide academic programs with the ability to offer online learning in on-campus, blended/hybrid, and online formats.
-Some of the ways the Strategic Initiatives and Online Learning and Online Learning Unit supports online learning at SPSU include:
+Some of the ways the Educational Support and Online Learning Unit supports online learning at SPSU include:

 Student Evaluation of Instructors